by kobo project

 • [Build] You can build GroovyServ by Gradle.
 Maven’s pom.xml is temporarily still there, but maybe it will be removed at next version.

 • [Performance] The overhead at sequential invocation of groovyclient was reduced.
-You needed at least one second as a interval of each sequential invocation at v0.8, but at v0.9 you might not be able to notice the overhead.
+You needed at least one second as an interval of each sequential invocation at v0.8, but at v0.9 you might not be able to notice the overhead.

 • [Internal] To close connections and to terminate threads are improved.
 GroovyServ will probably behave more similarly to the regular Groovy than before.

-Bug Fixes:
+Bug Fixes

 Version 0.8 (2011-06-16)